unixwzrd/unixwzrd.github.io/html/_posts/2025-04-08-Remote-Debugging-With-VSCode.md

 ## Why Remote Debugging?

-Remote debugging provides an interactive, real-time view into your application’s state.
+Remote debugging provides an interactive, real-time view into your application's state.
 Rather than sifting through log files or inserting temporary print statements, a debugger lets you:
 - Step through your code.
 - Inspect variables.
 - Evaluate expressions on the fly.